cryologger/automatic-weather-station/Documentation/INSTALLATION.md

 This guide provides step-by-step instructions on installing the Arduino IDE and required board definitions and libraries, which are necessary for uploading code to the Cryologger AWS.

 ## Step 1: Download Arduino IDE
-* Navigate to https://www.arduino.cc/en/software and download the most recent version of the Arduino IDE
+* Navigate to https://www.arduino.cc/en/software and download the Legacy 1.8.x version of the Arduino IDE
 ![image](/Images/arduino-ide-download.png)

 ## Step 2: Add Additional Boards Manager URL: